Umuzi-org/tech-department/content/projects/kotlin/project-5/data-binding-viewmodel-livedata/_index.md

 ![](697975f88441847a.png)

-The first player acts out the word, being careful not to actually say the word itself.

-- When the second player guesses the word correctly, the first player presses the Got It button, which increases the count by one and shows the next word.

-- If the second player can't guess the word, the first player presses the Skip button, which decreases the count by one and skips to the next word.

-- To end the game, press the End Game button.
-(This functionality isn't in the starter code for the first codelab in the series.)

 In this project, you improve the GuessTheWord app by integrating data binding with LiveData in ViewModel objects.
 This automates the communication between the views in the layout and the ViewModel objects, and it lets you simplify your code by using LiveData.